howtographql/howtographql/content/backend/graphql-js/5-authentication-2.md

 ### Authenticating a `User`

-We already discussed how you can obtain an authentication token for a given `User` of your application but we haven' yet talked about how you can then make authenticated requests on behalf of a specific `User`.
+We already discussed how you can obtain an authentication token for a given `User` of your application but we haven' yet talked about how you can _use_ them in order to make authenticated requests on behalf of a specific `User`.

 Here is how it works: